katherinerbanis/CMPSC467_Project1/Project Report.md

 **Function:** `mergeSort(arr, indices)`

 **Purpose:** This function ensures that the stock data is chronologically sorted based on the `Date` column.
-Sorting the data is essential for time-series analysis because it ensures the price and volume changes are calculated in the correct orer.
+Sorting the data is essential for time-series analysis because it ensures the price and volume changes are calculated in the correct order.

 **How it works:**
 - The function recursively divides the array into two halves (left and right) until the size of the subarrays is 1 (base case of recursion).